Damzymaxm/Damzymaxm/README.md

 - 👋 Hi, I’m @Damzymaxm
 - 👀 I’m interested in programming languages
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and python
-- 💞️ I’m looking to collaborate on 🤔
+- 💞️ I’m looking to collaborate on any available project
-- 📫 How to reach me
+- 📫 How to reach me damzy95@gmail.com

 <!---
-Damzymaxm/Damzymaxm is an enthusiastic web developer✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Damzymaxm/Damzymaxm is an enthusiastic web developer
-You can click the Preview link to take a look at your changes.
 --->